qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/governance/trademark/index.rst

 Some uses of our trademark require the user to obtain a permission.
 For instance:

-* **Product names**: If you plan to market a QGIS-based product or service to the public using a trademark that includes the element "QGIS," such as "YourCompany QGIS" you are required to apply for and obtain a permission from the QGIS Project Steering Committee (QGIS-PSC).
+* **Product names**: If you plan to market a QGIS-based product or service to the public using a trademark that includes the element "QGIS", such as "YourCompany QGIS" you are required to apply for and obtain a permission from the QGIS Project Steering Committee (QGIS-PSC).
 This is true whether or not you apply to register your trademark with a government.
 When developing and advertising QGIS-based products, we ask you to follow the following guidelines:

  1. **Don't present your work as our work**.